View related sites

 MA (Cantab); MA (OU); Dip Math Ed (MA); PGCE (Oxon); BSc (UCL)

-2014 – present The Mathematical Association: Past President
+2014 – present The Mathematical Association: Past President and member

 2015 – present International Society for Design and Development in Education: Fellow and Executive Chair